Skip to main content

 Family reunification refusal in Belgium

-A family reunification refusal is not always a wall, but it is not a minor administrative delay either.
-The real work is to isolate the legal route that was applied, re-read the evidence the Immigration Office or municipality found insufficient and rebuild a cleaner file than the first one.
+A family reunification refusal is not always final, but it is not a minor administrative delay either.
+The real work is to isolate the legal route that was applied, re-read the evidence the Immigration Office or municipality found insufficient and rebuild a stronger file than the first one.

 Official fees + translation if neededVaries by authorityComplex